 10 Subtle Signs You Could Have Congestive Heart Failure

 As the heart weakens, it sends you signals that all is not right.
-Knowing how to catch these symptoms of congestive heart failure promptly can literally save your life.
+Knowing how to catch these congestive heart failure symptoms promptly can literally save your life.

 You’re out of breath

-Congestive heart failure means your blood flow is compromised because your heart isn’t pumping efficiently, according to the American Heart Association (AHA).
-This means that the blood flow to your heart can back up throughout the body, while oxygenated blood flowing from your heart isn’t sufficient to meet your body’s needs.
-One of the first symptoms of congestive heart failure is shortness of breath during normal daily chores or errands.
-“When the heart is impaired, blood backs up into the lungs, making it hard to breathe,” says Gregg Fonarow, MD, spokesperson for the AHA and co-chief of the UCLA division of cardiology in Los Angeles, CA. “Patients present differently, but for some, the most disturbing symptom is this shortness of breath.
+One of the first CHF symptoms is shortness of breath during normal daily chores or errands.
+“When the heart is impaired, blood backs up into the lungs, making it hard to breathe,” says Gregg Fonarow, MD, spokesperson for the AHA and co-chief of the UCLA division of cardiology in Los Angeles, California.
+“Patients present differently, but for some, the most disturbing symptom is this shortness of breath.
 It can get so bad that people have trouble breathing even during rest.”